microsoft/dicom-server/docs/how-to-guides/sync-dicom-metadata-to-fhir.md

     1. Set the **Application ID URI** from the App Service as the **Audience**.
     1. **Authority** is whichever tenant your application exists in, for example: ```https://login.microsoftonline.com/<tenant-name>.onmicrosoft.com```.
     1. Set **Security:Enabled** to be ```True```.
-    1. Save your changes to the configuration
+    1. Save your changes to the configuration.

 ### Update Key Vault for DICOM Cast